-Dul al-Qudah is also known as Zulqida is the 11th month in the Islamic calendar.
+Dul al-Qudah, also known as Zulqida, is the 11th month in the Islamic calendar.
 It is one of the four sacred months in Islam during which War is prohibited.

-The Islamic calendar is known as a Luna Calendar and months starts when the first crescent of the new moon is being sighted.
-Islamic lunar calendar year is 11 or 12 days shorter than the tropical year, Dhu Al-Qidah moves throughout the season.
+The Islamic calendar is known as a Luna Calendar, and months start when the first crescent of the new moon is being sighted.
+The Islamic lunar calendar year is 11 or 12 days shorter than the tropical year, Dhu Al-Qidah moves throughout the season.

 - 1st Dhu al-Qidah: Treaty of Hudaybiyyah.

-- 8th Dhu al-Qidah: Hajj was made mandatory on Muslims (at least once in a lifetime).
+- 8th Dhu al-Qidah: Hajj was made mandatory for Muslims (at least once in a lifetime).

 - 11th Dhu al-Qidah: Birth of Ali al-Ridha.